 “The Summer Leadership Team is the heartbeat of summer camp.
 The love and dedication they bring transforms camp from a bunch of buildings into sacred soil where the Holy Spirit is able to move freely through the lives of young people.”

-The Summer Leadership Team is a group of young people who dedicate nine weeks of their summer to serving Christ and the young people of Florida.
+The Summer Leadership Team is a group of young people who dedicate eight weeks of their summer to serving Christ and the young people of Florida.

 How to join the Summer Leadership Team